AhroniCsM/acknowledge_alerts/QUICKSTART.md

   - eu2.coralogix.com → eu2
   - etc.

-## 🎯 What's the Difference?
+## 🎯 How It Works

-**acknowledge_alerts_filtered.py** (Recommended)
+The script intelligently filters alerts:
-- Shows only RECENT alerts (last 24 hours)
+- Shows only RECENT alerts (last 24 hours by default)
 - Groups by alert name
-- Fast and focused
+- Fast and focused on what matters
-- ✅ Use this for daily operations
+- ✅ Perfect for daily operations

-**acknowledge_alerts.py** (Bulk cleanup)
-- Shows ALL unacknowledged incidents (including very old ones)
-- Can process thousands of incidents
-- Takes longer
-- ✅ Use once for initial cleanup

 ## 📝 Files Included

-- `acknowledge_alerts_filtered.py` - Main script for recent alerts
+- `acknowledge_alerts.py` - Main script (shows recent alerts only)
-- `acknowledge_alerts.py` - Bulk acknowledgment script
 - `QUICKSTART.md` - This guide
 - `README.md` - Detailed documentation
+- `run_acknowledge.sh` - Shell wrapper

 ---